-Viewpoint Feature Histograms are histograms describing the geometrical relationship between all points in the object.
+Viewpoint Feature Histograms are histograms describing the geometrical relationship between all points in the scan of an object.
 Rusu et al. [9] show that VFHs can discriminate according to the structure of the entire object, if the entire object is visible.

-However the VFH is sensitive to partial occlusions, as in Fig. 1(a) where only the top part of the chair is visible in the scan.
+However the VFH is sensitive to partial occlusions.
+Consider the scan visualized in Fig. 1(a) in which only the top part of the chair is visible.
 As the top part of the chair is roughly just a flat surface, the points have an entirely different geometrical relationship to each other than all the points for an unoccluded chair.
-This results in different VFHs for the full and partial chair, as shown in Fig. 2.
-The components of the VFH are described in [9].
+This results in different VFHs for the complete and partial chair, as shown in Fig. 2.

-The consequence is that partially occluded objects are not reliably detectable with VFH or any other method that works with the properties of the full object alone.
+The consequence is that partially occluded objects are not reliably detectable with VFH or any other method that works with the properties of the complete object model alone.

-IV.
-Algorithm
+4. Algorithm